-Teaching the next generation of !
+Teaching the next generation of animal advocates !

 Camp Photos